dowjones/gulp-bundle-assets/readme.md

 $ gulp bundle
 ```

-Results in the following folder structure:
+Will result in the following folder structure:

 ```
 -- public